 All opponents are at least 10 yards from the ball until it is in play, unless they are on their own goal line between the goalposts.
 The ball is in play when it is kicked and moves.
 An indirect free kick awarded inside the goal area is taken from that part of the goal area line, which runs parallel to the goal line, at the point nearest to where the infringement occurred.

 U6-U8 Opponent at least 5 yards away or on the goal line between the goal posts.
+U9-U14 FIFA rules shall apply.

 Free kick outside the penalty area